 In a nutshell, this is how I came to write Mythologizing Norval Morrisseau.

-Carmen L. Robertson is a Lakota/Scottish professor of art history at University of Regina.
+Carmen L. Robertson is a Lakota/Scottish scholar with a joint appointment in the School of Indigenous and Canadian Studies and the School of Arts and Culture at Carleton University.
 She also maintains an active curatorial practice.
 Robertson is the co-author of Seeing Red: A History of Natives in Canadian Newspapers.
 View books by Carmen L. Robertson.